dwalker109/aoc-2023/README.md

 Got the runtime down to less that half a millisecond by avoiding collections and working with byte refs.
 Trying to use bitvecs made no difference so scrapped that.

+## Day 14: Parabolic Reflector Dish

+A cycle detection problem, similar to the Tetris nightmare from 2022.
+That one prepared me though and I didn't find this one too bad.
+Actually figuring out the whole modulo things to decide how far to fast-forward I had to poke at until it worked, but I pretty much intuited it this time which was satisfying.
+My initial impl was incredibly slow though, taking 30 seconds to complete on an M1 MacBook Pro.
+After optimising it runs in under a second, which is fast enough for now.

 ## Day 15: Lens Library

 A pleasant, straightforward, follow the steps kinda day.
 The hardest thing about this